Components

 The Component properties are just XML attributes.

-To load Components from file, it's assumed that the XML files are saved to the device either as data (byte array) or as file.
-Once the data is saved, each component can be registered, and instances can be created after that.
+To load Components from file, it's assumed that the XML files are saved to the device either as data (byte array) or as a file.
+Once the data is saved, each component can be registered, after which instances of that Component can be created.

 <!-- my_button.xml -->